 A website’s rendering speed and performance are key to user experience and SEO ranking.
 A website with broken links, poor structure, and bulky designs is most likely to use viewers.
 There are various elements to a website that affects the performance, like media, content, design, code management, plugin/add-ons, etc. With Site Speed reports, webmasters can dig deeper into technical aspects and identify the components with bad latency.

-There are many traffic monitoring tools out there to track and analyse the incoming traffic and sources.
+There are many traffic monitoring tools out there to track and analyze the incoming traffic and sources.
 But, many of these have limits when a viewer takes multiple channels to interact with a website.
-With Google Analytics Multi-Channel Reports, website managers can manage the site effectively.
+For example, with Google Analytics Multi-Channel Reports, website managers can manage the site effectively.

-Through a Venn diagram, you can find if a user visits the website from different channels.
-Like Social Media platforms, direct visits using website URLs redirect from backlinks, etc.
+Through a Venn diagram, you can find if a user visits the website from different channels, for instance Social Media platforms, direct visits using website URLs redirect from backlinks, etc.